Don Barrow -

 The RAC was another epic affair, having vigorously warmed up a set of racing tyres for the last 6 miles, prior to entering the Special Stage in Bradford sewage works, can you imagine my thoughts when there was a 30 minute delay on the start line!
 During this delay it also rained, so with a wet road on cold racers, away we sped.
 However as I had predicted, 'Whizzo' caused another 30 minute delay when he terminally assaulted a solid oak tree at a fair rate of knots.
 We were lucky not to have drowned to death in the previous day's outflow of the population of Bradford.
 Needless to say a near wasted year all round.

-To read all about the life of Whizzo Williams in this hilarious book, written by Paul Lawrence, CLICK here.
+The life of Whizzo Williams in his hilarious book, written by Paul Lawrence

 After you have read Whizzo's book you will probably agree that with me that - as Oscars are awarded to the most outstanding acting performances - if there ever was an annual Oscar award presented by the International Panel Beaters Association for the best performance in bending the most motor cars, Whizzo would probably have won several.